teddykoker/blog/_posts/2020-11-11-performers.md

 This function $\varphi$ is known as the [polynomial kernel](https://en.wikipedia.org/wiki/Polynomial_kernel) of degree $d=2$.
-If we apply it to our data, xx, we can visualize that it becomes linearly separable:
+If we apply it to our data, $x$, we can visualize that it becomes linearly separable:

 ![poly circles](/images/poly_circles.png)